illinois-cs241/illinois-cs241.github.io/_pages/index.md

 * Write, compile, debug, and execute C programs that make use of memory management functions.
 * Describe the protocols (such as TCP and IP) and interfaces (such as sockets) used for communication among different computers.
 * Write distributed applications that communicate across a network.
+* Understands and uses system security mechanisms to build secure programs.
 * By the end of this course, you should be proficient at writing programs that take full advantage of operating system support.
+* Can analyze how a specific security error (e.g. buffer overflow, file access control, page access control) impacts the Confidentiality, Integrity and/or Availability of data or service.
+* Can identify multiple development practices (e.g. design reviews, code reviews, testing) as important practices to build secure programs.
+* Can briefly describe well-known security case studies (e.g. network protocol implementation errors, CPU side channel attacks) and how they comprise the Confidentiality, Integrity and/or Availability of data or service.

 ## Resources